- Committee on Foreign Investment in the U.S.

 - U.S. Trade Laws

-The World Trade Organization (WTO), the only international organization dealing with the rules of trade between nations, consists of 159 member nations that agree with the principles of the WTO.
+The World Trade Organization (WTO), the only international organization dealing with the rules of trade between nations, consists of 164 members (as of July 2016) that agree with the principles of the WTO.
 Autonomous governments wishing to join the WTO (or “accede” to the WTO) must submit a formal request to the General Council of the WTO and undergo a rigorous examination process, in addition to participating in multilateral and bilateral negotiations with members of the Working Party.

 Why do countries join the WTO?